UnitedHealth Group Incorporated [UNH] Price Aside, UNH Fundamentals Booming Beyond Compare

-UnitedHealth Group Incorporated [UNH] took an upward turn with a change of 0.01%, trading at the price of $287.07 during the trading session on Thursday.
+UnitedHealth Group Incorporated [UNH] took an upward turn with a change of -0.42%, trading at the price of $302.20 during the trading session on Thursday.
 The price movement in correlation with percentage of the mentioned increase can allow a valuable insight to investors.
-During the last trading session 887968 shares changed hands being bought and sold, while UnitedHealth Group Incorporated shares have an average trading volume of 3.58M shares for that time period.
-UNH monthly volatility recorded 2.22%, in the meanwhile having share price volatility for the week set at 2.37%.
-PS value for UNH stocks is 1.14 with PB recorded at 4.95.
+During the last trading session 3.55 million shares changed hands being bought and sold, while UnitedHealth Group Incorporated shares have an average trading volume of 3.68M shares for that time period.
+UNH monthly volatility recorded 2.30%, in the meanwhile having share price volatility for the week set at 2.11%.
+PS value for UNH stocks is 1.20 with PB recorded at 5.21.

 UnitedHealth Group Incorporated [NYSE:UNH]: Analyst Rating and Earnings